Dermot Murnaghan: Personal life and death

-In June 2025, Murnaghan disclosed that he had been diagnosed with stage 4 prostate cancer, stating that he was responding well to treatment and encouraging men over 50 to seek early screening.
+In June 2025, Murnaghan disclosed that he had been diagnosed with stage IV prostate cancer, stating that he was responding well to treatment and encouraging men over 50 to seek early screening.
+Murnaghan died from the illness at his home in North London, on 11 July 2026, aged 68; tributes were paid by Mark Austin, Beth Rigby, and Piers Morgan.